DigitalHERMES/rhizo-uuardop/README.md

 # rhizo-uuardop
-RHIZO-UUARDOP is a set of tools which allow UUCP to use ARDOP as modem.
-With this integration, UUCP is fully functional over HF links using Ardop modem.
+RHIZO-UUARDOP is a set of tools which allow UUCP to use ARDOP or VARA as modem.
+With this integration, UUCP is fully functional over HF links.

 Rhizo-uuardop comes with two tools: uuardopd and uuport.

-UUARDOPD is the daemon which keeps connected to ARDOP modem and properly receive calls (calling uucico) and initiate calls (uucico calls thought UUPORT connection).
+UUARDOPD is the daemon which keeps connected to ARDOP or VARA modem and properly receive calls (calling uucico) and initiate calls (uucico calls thought UUPORT connection).